pascalschulthess/pascalschulthess.github.io/_includes/my_content.md

-I'm currently finishing up my PhD thesis in the [Computational Modelling in Medicine](http://sys-bio.net/) group of Prof. Dr. Nils Blüthgen.
+I'm currently finishing up my PhD thesis entitled _Thermodynamic modeling explains the regulation of CYP1A1 expression in the liver_ in the [Computational Modelling in Medicine](http://sys-bio.net/) group of Prof. Dr. Nils Blüthgen.
 In January 2016 I will move to the Leiden Academic Center for Drug Research ([LACDR](http://lacdr.nl)) for a postdoctoral fellowship in close cooperation with [AstraZeneca](http://astrazeneca.com).

 ## Research Interest